ale01icloud/tron-energy-rental/replit.md

 Or update the workflow configuration to run your preferred script.

 ## Recent Changes
+- 2025-10-22:
+  - **Broadcast feature added**: OWNER can now broadcast messages to all users who have privately messaged the bot
+    - New commands: `广播 消息内容` or `群发 消息内容` (use in private chat with bot)
+    - Automatically sends to all users (excluding OWNER)
+    - Shows delivery statistics: success/failed/total counts
+    - User list extracted from data/logs/private_chats/ directory
 - 2025-10-14: Initial project setup with Python 3.11
 - Created basic structure with main.py and requirements.txt
 - Replaced with advanced finance bot using python-telegram-bot library